 Los Angeles is one of the most well-known metropolitan cities in the world.
 The city of Los Angeles is famous for many things, from the Hollywood sign to the Santa Monica Pier.
 Despite its glitz and glamour, Los Angeles has a dirty little secret named hard water.
 Hard water can cause dry skin, brittle nails, and stains on dishes.

 Hard water is a naturally occurring thing nationwide, especially in Southern California, that causes unwanted effects like dry skin and scale buildup.
-At Monkey Wrench Plumbing, Heating & Air, we've been helping homeowners for over 15 years combat hard water with different water treatment systems, such as water softeners.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we’ve been helping homeowners for over 15 years combat hard water with different water treatment systems, such as water softeners.

 Some people may not be familiar with water softeners and might be even less aware that Los Angeles has regulations for them.
 In Los Angeles County, the cities that prohibit water softener installations are located within the Santa Clarita Valley Sanitation Water District.